Skip to main content

 Your AI-built app works.
 Users can sign up, create records, see their data.
 Everything looks fine in development.

 The good news: most database problems in AI apps fall into a small number of categories, and each one has a clear fix.
-This guide covers the six most common failures and exactly what to do about them.
+This guide covers the most common failures, a new category of risk from AI agent database access (MCP), and exactly what to do about all of it.

 If you are working through a broader cleanup, this article is part of our complete guide to fixing AI-generated apps.
 For database-specific issues, you can also jump to our database issues fix page.